lmorchard/react-multiplatform/README.md

 ### TODO / Questions

+* Add completed / active flags

+* Add uncompleted / completed / active list filtering

+* Add saving to a remote server?

+* Add websocket sync to a multiplayer server for the hell of it?

 * Where's Android?
 Unreleased, but under development?

 * Building & launching the iOS dev app requires launching XCode.
 I wonder if I